 Where is Kumartuli?

-North Kolkata.
+North Kolkata, between Sovabazaar and the Hooghly River.
 The main location is Banamali Sarkar Street.

 How to Get There

 It's easiest to take a taxi (travel time is around 30 minutes from Park Street) to Kumartuli.
-Uber is available in Kolkata, and the fare will be approximately 140-200 rupees one way.
+Uber is available in Kolkata.
+Expect to pay about 200 rupees one way, although this is variable depending on demand and pricing.

-Otherwise, buses and trains go to Kumartuli.
-The nearest railway station is the Sovabazar Metro.
-Sovabazar Launch Ghat (alongside the Ganges river) is also close by.
+Otherwise, buses, trams and trains go to Kumartuli.
+The nearest railway station is the Sovabazaar Metro.
+Sovabazaar Launch Ghat (alongside the Ganges river) is also close by.
 Taking a walk to the riverbank is worthwhile, as you'll get to see old Gothic & Victorian style mansions.
 From there you can get a boat back to central Kolkata.

 Tours to Kumartuli

 Prefer to go on a guided tour?
 Check out this special The Goddess Beckons tour offered by Calcutta Photo Tours, and also this Bringing the Goddess to Earth walking tour by Calcutta Walks.
-Expect to pay 2,000 rupees per person for adults, excluding transport.
+Expect to pay 2,000 rupees per person for adults (minimum of two people required), excluding transport.

 When is the Best Time to Visit?